kiba/Writings/fac/chp27_dwarven_affair.md

 ***

-Minori, the green hair lady, seemed content to roam around the city, doing nothing but looking around.
+Minori, the lady with the green hair, seemed content to roam around the city, not bothering to talk to the locals.
 Black was fine with that.
 The anthropologists were supposed to interface with different culture, but there's no guarantee that they won't make social impasse.
+It wasn't like they have a lot of experience with different cultures.

 "I love those engraving!
 I wonder what they all mean?"
 She said.
 "Every inch of this place was either engraved or decorated or arranged.
-There seemed to be a purpose and organization.
+There seemed to be a coherent organization to the engraving.
 Do you think they have something like the Bureau of Public Art?"

 "I don't know," Black replied.
 "What do I care?"